helgridly/love/index.md

 I'm happy to talk about any of these if you'd like to know more.

 * I would like to have children (at least one), preferably biological.
-* I am open to a <u>very</u> secure relationship unfolding into something monogam<i>ish</i>, if it feels right.
-The thing I really care about is the "very secure relationship" part: I think a relationship with good grounding, and the right effort and intention, will become whatever it should.
+* The kind of relationship I want is rock-solid: lots of communication, exquisite attunement.
+I think such a relationship could unfold into something monogam<i>ish</i>: if there is nothing that can threaten the relationship, there's room for fun and sparkles.
+But to say that the relationship needs to feel very secure first is an understatement; getting that right is the only priority.
 * I pair better with someone who also has good executive function skills.
 Being able to trust a partner to get things done makes me feel taken care of, and gives me a profound feeling of relief and safety.
 * I am politically far to the left.
 That said, I have largely disengaged with US politics and treat it solely as a spectacle.
 These days I am more of an anarchist, by which I mean I believe that community building and mutual aid is worthwhile and morally necessary.
 * If you think Israel's occupation and treatment of Palestine is in any way conscionable or justifiable, I am not the person for you.